Master of Science in Economics (MSE)

 The Master of Science (MS) and Master of Arts (MA) degrees in Economics offered by the Jon M. Huntsman School of Business, are intended to prepare students for doctoral study in Economics or to pursue a career as an analyst in business or government.

 Students are required to take rigorous courses in mathematical economics, microeconomics, macroeconomics, and econometrics.
-Depending on a student's interests, the balance of his or her curriculum can be selected form a list of several elective courses.
+Depending on a student's interests, the balance of his or her curriculum can be selected from a list of several elective courses.
 Nine academic courses are required, plus the thesis research course.
 That's ten courses, one year (or less), and one valuable degree.

 The Jon M. Huntsman School of Business is AACSB accredited and recruits top professors from universities such as Harvard, Stanford, Chicago, Pepperdine and Notre Dame.
 Students are offered a number of scholarship opportunities and non-resident tuition waivers for out-of-state students with excellent academic records and admission scores.